LeonidasY/fast-vocabulary-transfer/README.md

 # Fast Vocabulary Transfer
-The repository contains the code used for the paper titled "Fast Vocabulary Transfer for Language Model Compression".
+The repository contains the code for the paper titled **Fast Vocabulary Transfer for Language Model Compression** presented at **EMNLP 2022** - Industry Track.

 ## Usage